jeasinema/debian-microzedboard/README.md

-# Debian on the Zynq based Microzedboard
+# Debian/Ubuntu on the Zynq based board
 Minimal debian filesystem for armhf and armel (arm hard floating point and arm soft floating point)

 Guide to create a minimal minimal Debian filesystem

-Adrian Remonda 2015
+Jeasine Ma 2016

 References:
 -----------